damalialutfiani/Quizz-on-codecademy/Learn Python 3-Python Code Challenges II-Strings (Advanced).md

         f.
 Append the first character of the first word to the remaining characters of the second word.
         g.
 Return the result

+    >   Coding question

+        Write a function called make_spoonerism that takes two strings as parameters named word1 and word2.
+Finding the first syllable of a word is a difficult task, so for our function, we’re going to switch the first letters of each word.
+Return the two new words as a single string separated by a space.

+    >   Code    :

+    >   Result  :